Exhibition model

 for robust distance measurement

-Exhibition construction for the SPS fair in Nuremberg
+Exhibition construction for the SPS trade fair in Nuremberg

 Distance measurements in harsh environments

-The exhibition model illustrates the advantages of radar-based distance measurement.
-Under the harshest conditions, such as rain and dust, the SYMEO sensor captures precise measurements.
-The measured distance is shown to fair visitors on a display and impressively visualized using 3D graphics.
+The exhibition model demonstrates the advantages of radar-based distance measurement.
+Under the roughest conditions, such as rain and dust, the SYMEO sensor captures precise measurements.
+The measured distance is shown to visitors on a display and impressively visualized with 3D graphics.

 📡 The demonstrator illustrates the advantages of radar-based distance measurement.
-Under the harshest conditions, such as rain and dust, the SYMEO sensor captures precise measurements.
-The measured distance is shown to fair visitors on a display and impressively visualized using 3D graphics.
+Under the roughest conditions, such as rain and dust, the SYMEO sensor captures precise measurements.
+The measured distance is shown to visitors on a display and impressively visualized with 3D graphics.

 https://ingenieur-glaser.de/Instagram/ – Instagram